mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 the naval commanders assigned to his sector what he needs doing and then lets them decide how to do it.
-He does not command the fleet in person and indeed cannot legally do so, though he can stand at the admiral’s elbow offering ‘advice’.
+He does not command the fleet in person and indeed cannot legally do so, though he can stand at the admiral's elbow offering 'advice'.

 The same applies throughout the nobility.
 A noble who is the head of a corporation gives orders to the corporation as its head, not as